Shark Mitigation Strategy

 While the risk of a shark attack is low, the State Government has implemented one of the strongest, evidence-based shark mitigation programs in the world, so that West Australians can continue to enjoy the beach and ocean with confidence.

 Our shark mitigation strategy offers a comprehensive approach with a range of tools and actions to help keep ocean users and our coastal communities as safe as possible.

 Safeguarding the community

 Enjoy the beach and ocean with confidence

-- Beach and aerial surveillance. $3.8 million funding each year to Surf Life Saving WA to provide:
+- Beach and aerial surveillance. $3.64 million funding in 2021/22 to Surf Life Saving WA to provide:

 - Helicopter and beach patrols over metropolitan and South West beaches.

 - Jet skis and event support to assist evacuations when a shark is sighted.

 - Personal shark deterrents for surfers and divers.
 The State Government has introduced a world-first shark deterrent rebate providing Western Australians with a $200 subsidy on scientifically proven personal shark deterrent devices.

 - Surfing WA partnership.
 A shark mitigation partnership with Surfing WA provides funding for jet skis and drones for event patrols, as well as free first-aid training that is tailored specifically for surfers.